vojtechruz/vojtechruzicka-blog/src/posts/java-10-var-local-variable-type-inference-jep-286/index.md

 ## JEP 286: Local-Variable Type Inference

 Even though the diamond operator helps a bit, you can use it for generics only, and there is still a lot of boilerplate.
-What if you could just write \'var\' instead of an explicit type like this:
+What if you could just write `var` instead of an explicit type like this:

 ```java
 var joe = new User();
 ```

 No more type duplication and much more concise, right?
-Don\'t get fooled though - this does not mean that Java has suddenly a dynamic typing now.
+Don't get fooled though - this does not mean that Java has suddenly a dynamic typing now.
 Everything is still statically typed.
 It is just syntactic sugar for writing:

 ```java
 User joe = new User();